berto/berto.com/README.md

 > A man goes to the doctor, Says he’s depressed.
 Life is harsh and cruel.
 Feels all alone in a threatening world.
 >
-> Doctor says, “Treatment is simple.
+> Doctor says “Treatment is simple.
 The great clown Pagliacci is in town.
 Go see him — he will make you laugh and feel better.”
+>
-The man bursts into tears.
+> The man bursts into tears.
 “But doctor,” he says, “I am Pagliacci.”

 <br/>
 <br/>